 Clarity matters!
-Clarity matters in communicating with your dog, in training your dog, and in living with your dog harmoniously.
+Clarity matters in communicating with your dog, training your dog, and living with your dog harmoniously.

 Not much enrages the temperaments of dog trainers more than arguing about the true nature of dogs.
-One would think that by now we would have settled this argument, but clearly, we haven't.
-And while we probably have as many opinions as we have dog trainers, most viewpoints fall somewhere on the spectrum of two major camps I like to call the "pack leader" group and the "cooperative partner" group.
+One would think that we had settled this argument by now, but clearly, we haven’t.
+And while we probably have as many opinions as we have dog trainers, most viewpoints fall on the spectrum of two major camps.
+I call them the “pack leader” and the “cooperative partner” groups.

 Two Main Trainer Groups

-I personally used to be in the former and I am now in the latter.
-There are many reasons why I changed my views over the last fifteen years and when I look back at the opinions I used to hold, I have to acknowledge that while they made sense to me at the time, they were not as informed as my opinions are today.
+I used to be in the former and am now in the latter.
+There are many reasons why I changed my views over the last eighteen years.
+My earlier opinions made sense to me at the time.
+But they were not as informed as my opinions are today.
 I have gained more clarity.
-I don't view this as a past failure, I view it as growth.
-If I wouldn't have changed my views upon gaining a deeper understanding, I would not be true to myself.
-We should always be open to reevaluate our opinions and modify them in face of new evidence.
+I don’t view this as a past failure; I view it as growth.
+If I didn’t change my views upon gaining a deeper understanding, I would not be true to myself.
+We should always be open to reevaluating our opinions and modifying them in the face of better information.

-I can't take full credit for everything I'm going to share in this article.
-I don't remember which views I adopted from whom over the years but people who have influenced my thinking significantly are Chad Mackin, Jay Jack, Marc Goldberg, Martin Deeley, Michael Ellis, and Ivan Balabanov.
-There are others but these are my key influences.
+I can’t take full credit for everything I will share in this article.
+I don’t remember which views I adopted from whom over the years.
+Still, people who have influenced my thinking significantly are Chad Mackin, Jay Jack, Marc Goldberg, Martin Deeley, Michael Ellis, and, last but not least, Ivan Balabanov.
+There are others, but these are my key influences.
 In the past, I answered the question of my influences differently.

 Different Approaches Work

-We can find plenty of dog trainers and dog owner homes subscribing to the pack leader group's thinking, organizing their homes and dogs accordingly; this works for them.
-We can equally find plenty of homes where this is handled differently, and dogs are treated more like family members in a cooperative setup; this also works.
+We can find plenty of dog trainers and dog owner homes subscribing to the pack leader group’s thinking, organizing their homes and dogs accordingly; this works for them.
+Equally, we can find plenty of homes where this is handled differently, and dogs are treated more like family members in a cooperative setup; this also works.

-If one camp was correct and the other was wrong, one of those groups should live in utter chaos or have dogs that are miserable.
-However, both approaches seem to equally work if executed correctly.
-Obviously, we also see both approaches fail miserably, which is why we all have jobs.
-However, this isn't evidence of one side being correct and the other being wrong.
+If one camp was correct and the other was wrong, one of those groups should live in utter chaos or have miserable dogs.
+However, both approaches work equally if executed correctly.
+We also see both approaches fail miserably, which is why we all have jobs.
+However, this isn’t evidence of one side being correct and the other being wrong.
 This is simply a realization that humans have a great ability to screw anything up.

-So, if both approaches can be successful, it stands to reason that both teams are doing something that makes it work and it may not be what each of those groups thinks it is.
-What is the common denominator that ultimately determines success or failure in living with dogs correctly or incorrectly?
+So, if both approaches can be successful, it stands to reason that both teams are doing something that makes it work, and it may not be what each of those groups thinks it is.
+What common denominator ultimately determines success or failure in living with dogs correctly or incorrectly?

 In my view, it is clarity.

-Family dogs do best when they understand how everything in the home functions.
-How each family member interacts with them.
-What each family member accepts and doesn't accept in their interactions.
-How to have the best day in the home.
-What leads to having the most fun every day.
-How to get food.
-How to get to play.
+Family dogs do best when they understand how everything in the home functions, how each family member interacts with them, and what each family member accepts and doesn’t accept in their interactions.
+How to have the best day at home?
+What leads to having the most fun every day?
+How to get food?
+How to get to play?
 And so on.
 Clarity about those things matters.

-Competition dogs do best if they fully understand the picture of the obedience/routine they are asked to perform.
-How the path to the highest level of reward looks like.
-"Understanding the picture" is a term used quite frequently in the dog sport world.
+Competition dogs do best if they fully understand the picture of the obedience/routine they are asked to perform and how the path to the highest reward level looks.
+The phrase “understanding the picture” is frequently used in dog sports.

 This is no different for people.
 We do best if we can predict the outcomes of our actions.
-If we understand how we can influence our environment through our behavior towards others and in the world.
+And if we understand how we can influence our environment through our behavior toward others and the world.
 Dogs are the same.
 Clarity matters for all beings.

 Clarity Through Structure

-When people refer to being the pack leader what are they really saying?
+When people refer to being the pack leader, what are they saying?
 Cesar Millan called leadership protection and direction.
-And while in human terms leadership is certainly defined differently, if we follow this definition, protection, and direction both provide clarity to the dog.
-By telling a dog what to do, we are reducing choices and communicate what's expected including adverse consequences for non-compliance.
+And while in human terms, leadership is certainly defined differently, if we follow this definition, protection and direction both provide clarity to the dog.
+By telling a dog what to do, we are reducing choices and communicating what’s expected, including adverse consequences for non-compliance.
 This creates predictability for the dog.
 And what do rules, boundaries, and limitations accomplish?
-They clearly communicate to the dog what is expected, what is not acceptable, and what is futile.
+They communicate to the dog what is expected, what is not acceptable, and what is futile.
 The pack leader approach works because it provides clarity through structure.

 Clarity Through Training

-People in the cooperative dog group, teach their dogs how to interact through training.
+People in the cooperative partner group teach their dogs how to interact through training.
 We usually see more rewards in this setup.
-Good behavior is rewarded, and bad behavior is ignored or blocked.
+Good behavior is rewarded, and bad behavior is ignored, blocked, or punished.
 This provides clarity through teaching.
 The dog will learn what is expected through training.

-It could be teaching traditional obedience commands, or it could be teaching the dog to make good choices at liberty.
-The latter concept doesn't resonate with everybody yet but the GRC Dog Sport started by Jay Jack will probably change that over the next couple of years.
+It could be teaching traditional obedience commands or teaching the dog to make good choices at liberty.
+The latter concept doesn’t resonate with everybody yet, but the GRC Dog Sport, started by Jay Jack, will probably change that over the next couple of years.

 Clarity is the missing link.
-Whatever way you live with your dog, if your approach provides clarity, things will be okay in the end.
-Every biological being functions better if the parameters and rules of how to safely maneuver and influence their environment are understood.
+Whatever way you live with your dog, if your approach provides clarity, things will be okay.
+Every biological being functions better if the parameters and rules of maneuvering and influencing their environment safely are understood.
 Whenever a person or dog (or any other animal) does not understand how an environment functions, the results are stress and often frustration, which easily leads to aggression.

 The Dog’s Experience Matters

 As a result, my training has evolved from clarity through structure to clarity through training.
-Many of my behavioral cases involve both components but the structural components are now on the low end while the teaching component is on the high end.
-And in terms of structure, it most of the time simply means to create a predictable routine in which I remove choices from the dog for a limited time period.
+Many of my behavioral cases involve both components, but the structural components are now on the low end, while the teaching component is on the high end.
+And in terms of structure, most of the time, that means creating a predictable routine in which I remove choices from the dog for a limited period.